tytydraco/yessleep/out/Im_a_Death_Row_Guard_and_Ive_been_reassigned_to_guard_Death_Yes_THE_Death.md

 “What is written?”, I said, knocking lightly. *What the fuck was written?*

 “That.”
 He pointed.
-The formey solid space now revealed a sleek, monochromatic hallway.
+The formerly solid space now revealed a sleek, monochromatic hallway.
 “That,” he repeated, “is Death’s Door.
-Shortly after her imprisonment she informed staff of her complete control of who comes in, and who goes out.

-Lady Death is not beholden to the laws of physics, though she is made vulnerable to containment when not in possession of her scythe.
-As you in particular would know, the machinery of death has not stopped and never will.
-However, in absence of her scythe, we hoped we could contain her long enough to change her views regarding certain universal laws.
-She has a rather liberal interpretation of the fabric of existence and has described herself as "a spirit of the law kind of gal".
+This is Death’s prison.
+Obviously, Her capture has not stopped her from taking souls.
+However, in absence of her scythe, we hoped she was confined to this facility.”

 “Hoped?
 Past tense?”